stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

-# Downloading and Processing Datasets and Genomes exercise
+# Downloading and Cleaning-up Raw NGS Data
 ---

 ## In this exercise, we will download, process, and evaluate NGS datasets and genome sequences.
 We will: